Meet & Greet

 Godheid.
 Tell me more about the American.

 D’Artillac Brill.
 Phil was pathologically boosterish about automobiles, unveiling a squat, motorized prototype and showing off its usefulness on golf courses by careening after potential investors, club members and their friends.
 One day, without a formal invitation, after the police were transformed temporarily into docile pigs, we initiated a shock-and-awe promotion of real estate reclaimed from the sea.
 Between golf shots, Rita Hayworths could be kissed, Joe Louises punched, the latest earthmovers, pumps and derricks inspected.
 Big- and small-ticket items essential to community building were rushed to the scene: washing machines, furniture, baby food.
 Feigning the “personal touch,” per Phil’s instructions, we treated the money bags as higher beings who walked on water, though privately Phil called them his “foot soldiers.”
 The reception was cool, at first.
 Beloved property had become the object of land speculation.
 Then the audacity of the venture started to win converts.
+Golf carts, however, were equivalent to devils at Kennemer, where walking is sacrosanct; they were removed politely but firmly.
 I would show you photos if Phil had not confiscated them as his intellectual property.

 Godheid.
 What is in the photos?

 D’Artillac Brill.
 Pacts with the devil.
-Lord Treetops and I stayed at Landgoed Duin en Kruidberg, a hotel that had been Holland’s largest private house, while Phil roughed it in the ruins of Huis te Brederode, a 13th-century castle.
+I stayed at Landgoed Duin en Kruidberg, Holland’s largest private house, a guest of the Flying Dutchman, who rented it during the events in question, while Phil roughed it in the ruins of Huis te Brederode, a 13th-century castle.

 D’Artillac Brill.
-His alias, a private joke.
-Another American, he had the distinction of possessing the ability to fly, the first condition of his pact.
+A code name, a private joke.
+Another American, a friend of Phil’s, he could fly, the first condition of his pact.
 The second and third conditions: money and power.
 As an early investor in aviation, he made a killing.
 His estate in the States, called Treetops, is no ordinary assemblage of stone and slate.
-It contains, as I understand it, the most valuable collection of Russian art outside Russia.
+It was said to contain the most valuable collection of Russian art outside Russia.

 Faust, Part II (1832), Johann Wolfgang von Goethe, E. J. Brill, Leiden, 1949